 Sohrab | Afghan Interpreter (part 2)

 On episode 7 of Longest War: The Post 9/11 Veterans Podcast, we finish our conversation with Afghan interpreter, Sohrab, and talk about serving with US special forces during the Global War on Terror, the current state of Afghanistan, respect for veterans, and staying in America.
+Listen to part 1 (episode 6) of this conversation with Sohrab.

 Those who served since the attacks of September 11, 2001 are called post-9/11 veterans.
 They number more than 3.7 million and make up nearly 18% of the total veteran population.
 Nearly 12% of all veterans in Pennsylvania served since 9/11.